DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-row-detail.md

 ------|------|------------
 row | any | A row.

-### <a name="detail-toggle-args"></a>DetailToggleArgs
+### TableDetailToggleCellProps

-Describes properties passed to the template that renders the detail toggle control
+Describes properties passed to a component that renders the detail toggle control.

 A value with the [TableCellArgs](table.md#table-cell-args) shape extended by the following fields: